nostrband/enclaved/README.md

 ## Code updates

-The big question is: if clients rely on code hackes to verify the server, how can server push updates?
+The big question is: if clients rely on code hashes to verify the server, how can server be updated?

-It's ok when you control your own client and can update them both, but it's not OK when clients are third-parties.
+It's ok when you control your own client and can update them both, but it's not ok when clients are third-parties.

 That's where Nostr and our custom key storage are gonna help.
-The plan is to have app maintainers publish `releases` with expected code hashes on Nostr, and let key storage only release data to the updated enclave if new hashes are properly signed by maintainers.
+The plan is to have app maintainers publish `releases` with expected code hashes on Nostr, and let key storage apply policies like *only release keys to the updated enclave if new hashes are properly signed by maintainers*, etc.

-The details aren't implemented yet, if you want to help build this out - send PRs.
+The details TBD, if you want to help build this out - send your ideas.

+## Exposing open ports

+This is TBD, we plan to use [Caddy](https://caddyserver.com/) inside the enclave to provide E2EE TLS encryption, network stack should work, but more research is needed on how to handle DNS, etc.

+## Client interface

+This is TBD, the plan is to have HTTP API, Nostr RPC API and control over Nostr notes/DMs, ala *"@enclave-instance deploy docker/image..."*.
+You get a quote and invoice, and the image is deployed if paid.
+Each container has a zap-able Nostr profile, so you or someone else could topup the balance by zapping or sending sats using hundreds of LN wallets and Nostr apps.
+Container app might even topup it's own balance itself if it's earning sats... *AI agents, AI agents everywhere!*

+## Contribution

+This is prototype, if you're interested in helping shape it - send suggestions and PRs.